MicrosoftDocs/appcenter-docs/docs/transition/api.md

 # API migration

-With the shutdown of HockeyApp, most APIs will go away and only a subset remains functional.
+With the shutdown of HockeyApp, most APIs will go away and only a subset will remain functional.
 On App Center, only apps that [have been moved over from HockeyApp](~/transition/moving/index.md) are still able to access the below mentioned APIs.
-We recommend to upgrade to the [App Center API](~/api-docs/index.md) as soon as you made yourself familiar with them.
+We recommend to upgrade to the [App Center API](~/api-docs/index.md) as soon as you make yourself familiar with them.
 The following APIs will remain functional after you moved an app to App Center:

 ## Upload API